RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 A therapist can use this EMDR tool with a client either in a face-to-face session, or remotely in online or telephone sessions.

+### Brief guide

+In brief, for anyone familiar with EMDR who doesn't want to read all the details...

+This tool can be used by one person or by two (therapist and client).
+If therapist and client are using it, they can use one computer or two (therapist and client).
+A therapist can use the tool in face-to-face, online (voice) and telephone sessions.

+When using one computer leave the pairing set to None.

+When using two computers, set the pairing.
+The therapist gets a PIN for the session (like `1234`).
+The client types the PIN to connect to the same session.
+Then the therapist controls the EMDR tool on the client's computer.

+Space bar and arrow keys control the tool while it's running.

 ### How EMDR works

 EMDR is not completely understood.
 When it was first developed, it used side-to-side eye movements to make it easier for PTSD sufferers to reprocess remembered traumatic events from their past with less sensitivity to emotion.
 This is the reason for the name EMDR—Eye Movement Desensitisation Reprocessing.
 Since then, some researchers have found that side-to-side sounds or side-to-side touch work equally well.